Toward A Reconfigurable Quantum Network Enabled by a Broadband Entangled Source

-Each polarization analyzer consists of a 3dB (50/50) splitter that passively selects the basis in which the photon will be measured.
-In the top arm of the analyzer, the $H/V$ basis is measured with an unbalanced Mach-Zehnder interferometer (MZI) built from two fiber-pigtailed polarization-beam splitters (PBS); this allows for a time-multiplexed measurement scheme in which a $V$-polarized photon will arrive 2.5 ns later than an $H$-polarized photon \cite{zhueyiOL2013}.
+Each polarization analyzer used in the experiment (Fig. \ref{fig:QKDsetup}a) consists of a 50/50 (3 dB) beam splitter that passively selects the basis in which the photon will be measured. \redline{ Passive basis selection is used here to reduce the complexity of the system and allow for higher speeds, in comparison to active basis selection. } In the top arm of the analyzer, the $H/V$ basis is measured with an unbalanced Mach-Zehnder interferometer (MZI) built from two fiber-pigtailed polarizing beam splitters (PBS); this allows for a time-multiplexed measurement scheme in which a $V$-polarized photon will arrive 2.5 ns later than an $H$-polarized photon \cite{zhueyiOL2013}.
 A fiber-based polarization controller (FPC) is placed before the PBS-MZI to allow for proper polarization alignment.
 In the lower arm of the analyzer, a similar unbalanced MZI setup is used to measure the photon in the $D/A$ basis.
 The two arms are then recombined (at a loss penalty of 3 dB) so that all measurement outcomes $H/V/D/A$ can be discriminated in time and measured by a single detector (the idQuantique id220 free-running single photon detector [SPD]) for each party.
-This results in the mapping of the polarization degree-of-freedom onto timebins that are evenly-spaced by 2.5 ns (Fig. \ref{fig:QKDsetup}b).
+This results in the mapping of the polarization degree-of-freedom onto timebins that are evenly-spaced by 2.5 ns [Fig. \ref{fig:QKDsetup}(b)].

-There are many advantages that passive basis selection has over active basis selection.
-For one, there is no physical limit to the rate of switching enforced upon passive basis selection; in active switching, the use of, say, a Pockels cell will result in non-zero settling time and rise times.
-Secondly, the need for a random number generator to choose between bases is obviated in passive basis selection.
-Overall, passive basis selection reduces the complexity of the system and allows for higher speeds.

-The experimental conditions are given in the third and fourth row of Table \ref{tab:QKDresults}.
-These include the pair generation rates (which is on the order of $10^{-2}$ pairs/pulse), and system loss for signal and idler channels including detector efficiency. { For each frequency-conjugate pair listed in Table \ref{tab:QKDresults}, the acquisition time $T_{\text{acq}}$ for the QKD experiment is 500 seconds. }